On optimising cost and value in compute systems for radio astronomy: Case studies

-In order to reduce TCO, the SDP will leverage existing technology and use a platform management system such as OpenStack to provision and organise its compute resources.
-A platform management system allows for the automation of compute deployment, at the cost of a mild computational overhead.
-However, this saves on operator time, and allows for reliable and reproducible deployment of operating systems and other support services.
-The reduced operator time needed and incrased reliability drive down operational costs ($C_{ops}$); reproducibility renders it easier and quicker (hence cheaper) to detect bugs.
+In order to maximise its relative science value, the SDP will use a mix of custom-designed software components and off-the-shelf software.
+In order to reduce TCO, the SDP will make extensive use of existing technologies.
+A platform management system is envisioned to provision and organise its compute resources.
+Such a system allows for the automation of compute deployment, at the cost of a mild computational overhead.
+This saves on operator time, and allows for reliable and reproducible deployment of operating systems and other support services.
+The reduced operator time needed and increased reliability drive down operational costs ($C_{ops}$); reproducibility renders it easier and quicker (hence cheaper) to detect bugs.
+OpenStack, an open source platform management product in use by HPCs and data centres, is a candidate solution for this, in part because SKA is already working with CERN on improving OpenStack technologies.
 The SKA will save cost of development ($C_{dev}$) and ongoing maintenance costs by using this off-the-shelf open source software, rather than writing their own suite of complicated software for the same purpose.
+The viability of this approach has already been prototyped ~\cite{taylor:2019}.

 In addition, in order to improve TVO, a new suite of astronomy data processing software will be developed, focusing on a highly reusable modularised architecture.
-The principle idea is to create low-level software modules that can be reused by many data processing pipelines.
+The principle idea is to create low-level software modules that can be reused by many data processing pipelines~\cite{alexander:2019b}.
 However, rather than using existing code from existing telescopes, these modules will be newly implemented for two reasons: scalability in parallel environments and maintainability over the expected 50-year telescope lifetime.